Shuffle/shuffle-docs/docs/API.md

 Workflows are used to execute your automations, and has endpoints related to creation, triggers, saving and deleting, aborting and listing.

 ### List all workflows
-Return a list of all existing workflows
+Return a list of all existing workflows.

+Disable truncating (since 2.0.2)**: Add the `truncate=false` header, and we will directly return the list without modifications IF it is less than 32Mb in size.
+We may otherwise truncate the data, and add the `X-SHUFFLE_TRUNCATED=true` response header if the data is sufficiently large.

 Method: GET